Skip to main content

 Product nameExpected assetShield typeDuration

-SDK 0.3.0 auto-resolves both the bytes32 productId hash AND the per-shield asset literal from the canonical name.
-You don’t need to compute keccak yourself, and you can’t accidentally pair FLASHBTC1H-001 with USDC.
+Each shield is fronted by a FlashShieldAdapter (UUPS proxy) — discover the adapter address with productShield(productId) on PolicyManagerV2, or just read it off /products.
+SDK 0.6.x auto-resolves both the bytes32 productId hash AND the per-shield asset literal from the canonical name.
+You don’t need to compute keccak yourself, and you can’t accidentally pair FLASHBTC1H-001 with ETH.

 const policy = await lumina.policies.purchase({